 A physician uploads the digital images of the patient’s retinas to a cloud server on which IDx-DR software is installed.
 The software can offer accurate results for further diagnostic evaluation.

 The FDA designated IDx-DR as a Breakthrough Device.
-In this context, Michael Abramoff, the company’s founder and president, aptly stated that the health care system needed more efficient and cost-effective ways to detect diabetic retinopathy.
+In this context, Michael Abramoff, the company’s founder and president, aptly stated that the healthcare system needed more efficient and cost-effective ways to detect diabetic retinopathy.

 IDx-DR System | Image Source